Jewish Council for Public Affairs: Initiatives

 Shocked by the atrocities in Darfur, the JCPA helped found the Save Darfur Coalition in 2004.
 It continues to organize the Jewish community in support of continued US action to bring peace to Sudan, supporting the creation of South Sudan and working with the White House and Congress to ensure humanitarian assistance.

 In September 2007, the JCPA launched an anti-poverty program "There shall be no needy among you."
 The effort seeks to raise awareness and action to combat hunger, homelessness and other vestiges of poverty in America.
 The JCPA has led multiple Food Stamp Challenges, organizing Members of Congress, clergy, and others to live for one week on the average food stamp allotment of $31.50.
 Starting in 2008, the JCPA and MAZON: A Jewish Response to Hunger have sponsored an annual Hunger Seder Mobilization, tying the Passover message of freedom to the ongoing struggles with hunger in America.
 The mobilization begins each year with a National Hunger Seder in the US Capitol where Members of Congress and national faith and anti-hunger advocates read from a specially prepared haggadah.
 Hunger Seders have been held in over 30 states across the country.

 Along with Catholic Charities USA and the National Council of Churches, the JCPA has been a cosponsor of the annual Fighting Poverty with Faith mobilization since 2008.
 Fighting Poverty with Faith mobilizes community's to hold events aimed at making ending poverty a national priority with a different theme each year.
 Past themes have included "Good Jobs, Green Jobs," poverty, hunger, and affordable housing.

 The JCPA is also actively involved in environmentalism and climate change issues though its program the Coalition on the Environment and Jewish Life (COEJL), an affiliate of the National Religious Partnership on the Environment.

 In partnership with the Jewish Federations of North America, the JCPA created the Israel Action Network in 2010 to help communities counter the delegitimization of Israel.
 The IAN was created to educate, organize and mobilize the organized North American Jewish community to develop strategic approaches to attacks on Israel and use partnerships to promote peace and security for two states for two peoples.

 Other national campaigns of the JCPA have included the Vote On Guns campaign to end gun violence following the 2012 Sandy Hook Elementary School shooting and the 2013 "Immigration Nation" campaign in support of comprehensive immigration reform.

-Members

-The 15 national member agencies of the JCPA are: